yashap/parker/FEATURE_LIST.md

       - Probably an ability to get availability windows as well?
     - Proper implementation of business logic around bookings (e.g. based on availability, time rules, etc.)
     - Tests
-- Real implementation of place/location picking (landlord and BE)
-  - Probably a new service, that wraps Google Places API?
-- General landlord improvements
-  - Form lib?
-  - Styling
-  - [Default font styles](https://tailwindcss.com/docs/font-family) and whatnot for tailwind?
-  - Maybe move everything from `frontends/landlord/app.json` into `frontends/landlord/app.config.ts`?
 - Create a simple renter app, that lets you book a parking spot
   - View spots near you on a map
   - Click one to view details, with the option to book